Eva-Kuk/smoothie-lovers/TESTING.md

 - **SOLUTION:** The problem was accidentally changing the url_for address from `register` to `login`, which was restored to the correct one.
 ![register wrong value](wireframes/testing/register-wrong-value.jpg)
  6. **ISSUE:** Problem with the same height display of cards with different contents, cards break in the row and move to another making uneven amounts in deferent rows.
 - **SOLUTION:** It took a good while to find the solution and try to find different options, finally with big help from tutor support it has been set using flexbox and some other style in the styles.css.
-The classes names were oryginally set polish before commits were changed to english.
+The class names were originally set to polish before commits were changed to english.

 ![equal card issue css before](wireframes/testing/equal-card-issue-css-before.png)